 We believe young children learn best through play and exploration.
 We focus on the processes of learning, not the end product, and building the skills needed to make students successful as they continue to learn through the years.
 We make learning fun through hands-on activities, play-based learning centers, art, science, cooking, music, free play exploration inside/outside, and school-wide thematic units that encourage creativity and community.
 Daily quiet times (for all classes except noon release sophomore class) give children the chance to learn to quiet themselves and focus on learning about self regulation, working on individual activities or to nap.

 Small class sizes make it easy for teachers to focus on each child's learning pace.
 Sophomore and PreK I classes have 12 students max per class with two teachers.
-PreK II classes have 9 students max per class with one lead teacher.
+PreK II classes have 10 students max per class with one lead teacher.
 PreK Bridge class has 10 students max with one lead teacher.
 Floaters are also available to help in classrooms as needed.
-The instructional part of our day is from 9:00am-1:30pm with an extended option until 3:00pm that offers more playtime, fun projects and nap time for our younger friends.
+The instructional part of our day is from 9:00am-1:30pm with an extended stay and play option until 3:00pm that offers more playtime, fun projects and nap time for our younger friends.

 Enhancing learning through enrichment programs

 Fine Motor & Handwriting skills begin in the sophomore program by focusing on fine motor activities daily.
 In PreK I we continue our fine motor practices daily and begin working on correct pencil grasp, drawing lines, shapes and progressing to letters and numbers.
 Our curriculum allows us to work with each child individually at their pace.
 In PreK II we continue to work on more advanced letters and numbers, both upper and lower case.
 In PreK Bridge we will continue building on letters and numbers and begin more advanced handwriting with early sight words.
 Marnie Danielson, MHS, OTR/L is one of the creators of our handwriting curriculum (The TV Teacher) and a friend of the school.
 She joins our PreK II and Bridge classes monthly and our other classes regularly throughout the year to work with students and teachers on fine motor skills assessments.